Five Portland Breweries to Visit on Two Wheels

 The capital of craft beer in the US, the City of Portland alone houses 61 breweries pouring delicious Northwest favorite libations like IPAs, Imperial Reds, or Cascadia Dark Ales.
 It’s no doubt that visiting the various Portland Breweries is top on the list for locals and visitors alike.

 Portland is also one of the best cities for cycling in the United States, and the best way to indulge in Portland’s craft beer scene is on two wheels.
-Locating a bike in Portland is easy with the number of shops that offer rentals such as Bike Portland, or check out Biketown, Portland’s new bike share service launched in June 2016.
+Locating a bike in Portland is easy with the number of shops that offer rentals such as Bike Portland, or check out Biketown, Portland’s bike share service.